fastapi/full-stack-fastapi-template/{{cookiecutter.project_slug}}/README.md

 Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.

-If you need to install any additional package to the worker, add it to the file `./backend/app/celeryworker.dockerfile`.

 ### Docker Compose Override

 During development, you can change Docker Compose settings that will only affect the local development environment, in the file `docker-compose.override.yml`.